 On March 16, the School of Business decided that any and all classes at the main Redlands campus and all regional campuses must be technology-enhanced (with no on-campus meetings) effective Friday, March 20.
 In the case of the Riverside, Temecula, and Burbank campuses, including the Cal Tech site, this is effective immediately due to March 13 County mandates.
 School of Business administrators will be following up with campus directors, faculty members, and staff to ensure these changes are executed by the deadline.

 The Marin campus’s San Francisco Theological Seminary of the Graduate School of Theology moved to online instruction on March 10 in order to maintain curricular integration with the Graduate Theological Union (GTU) and the University of California, Berkeley.
-This practice will extend until Monday, March 30, at which time it will be reassessed.

 All of U of R’s Southern California regional campuses are closed, and instruction will continue via technology-enabled learning.

 To support this transition to online or technologically enhanced modules for the remainder of the spring semester, the School of Education has:

 The School of Continuing Studies (SCS) has moved all traditional classroom teaching into online and technologically enhanced modules through at least June 1, 2020.
 Faculty should individually update students about each class.
 Students can also reach out to the SCS staff members with questions.